glowkeeper/booleanIteration/presentation/iteration.md

 # Goals

-1. Introduce iteration
-2. Introduce Javascript loops
+1. Introduce iteration and Javascript loops
-3. The **overarching** aim is to encourage you to begin your programming journey by _writing some code_!
+2. The **overarching** aim is to encourage you to begin your programming journey by _writing some code_!

 - - -

 # What is Iteration?

-Iteration is the process of repeating steps. for example, I conduct an iterative ritual each morning:
+Iteration is the process of repeating steps.
+For example, I conduct an iterative ritual each morning:

 1. Put water in a kettle and switch it on
 2. Meanwhile, grind coffee beans and put the ground coffee in a carafe